 Special Analyses

 It has been determined that this notice of proposed rulemaking is not a significant regulatory action as defined in Executive Order 12866, as supplemented by Executive Order 13563.
 Therefore, a regulatory assessment is not required.
 It has also been determined that section 553(b) of the Administrative Procedure Act (5 U.S.C. chapter 5) does not apply to these regulations.
 Further, it is hereby certified that these proposed regulations will not have a significant economic impact on a substantial number of small entities.
 This certification is based on the fact that the collection of information requirement in these regulations modifies an existing collection of information by requiring that certain information be reported separately instead of in the aggregate.
-Although there may be an incremental increase in reporting burden, this increased burden is expected to be minimal because taxpayers should have access to the requested information and the proposed regulations do not require taxpayers to report, or maintain records on, information that is not, in the aggregate, already required to be reported or maintained under the current regulations.
+Although there may be an increase in reporting burden, the increased burden is expected to be minimal because taxpayers should have ready access to the requested information as the proposed regulations would not require taxpayers to report or maintain records on information that is not, in the aggregate, already required to be reported and maintained under the current regulations.
 Accordingly, a Regulatory Flexibility Analysis under the Regulatory Flexibility Act (5 U.S.C. chapter 6) is not required.
 Pursuant to section 7805(f) of the Code, this notice of proposed rulemaking has been submitted to the Chief Counsel for Advocacy of the Small Business Administration for comment on its impact on small business.

 Comments and Public Hearing